tlyons84/servayProject/README.md

 1. this is running off of index DB.
 2. this project was done in 8 hours.
 3. I did not worry about the beauty of lay out that is something that can be cleaned once everything is said and done.
+That being said i made one additional mistake it seems in my rush to get everything done i created a few very dumb typos please forgive me.
+I again did not correct them as i felt it would be disgenious to do so.
 4. i built this project todisplay the power and full range of functionality of angular.
 5. there is a bug on the answer set that blocks it from inserting into index db.
 I debated on whether or not to fix it.
 However i felt it disingenous to do so.
 Then it would not longer be an accurate display of the work.
 I have planned to fix this bug in a forked project.
 6. currently though i am working on a rest api when time provides to enhance this.
 I will then retire and retool the index db.